 Who’s The Bike For?

-The Propella 7-Speed Electric Bike has a range of 20-40 miles per charge depending on what levels of peddle assist mode you’re using.
-So it would make for a great bike to get into road biking, for someone wanting to get in better shape and would also work for going to the office, riding down the bike path in your town or even for tackling some hill climbs on stepper terrain with the help of the different peddle assist levels.
-If you live in a place with rolling hills and prefer to peddle for exercise vs hold the throttle the entire time the 7S would make for a great bike.
+The Propella 7-Speed Electric Bike has a range of 20-40 miles per charge depending on what levels of pedal assist mode you’re using.
+So it would make for a great bike to get into road biking, for someone wanting to get in better shape and would also work for going to the office, riding down the bike path in your town or even for tackling some hill climbs on stepper terrain with the help of the different pedal assist levels.
+If you live in a place with rolling hills and prefer to pedal for exercise vs hold the throttle the entire time the 7S would make for a great bike.